-The process above gives the content the maximum chance of success in terms of views, engagement, sales, orders and links.
+The process above gives the content the maximum chance of success in terms of views, engagement, sales, orders, bounce rate, and links.
 However just because it was a good idea in the UK or another market, does not mean a translated version hosted on your French site will be as well received.

 Foreign markets are competitive, so the same level of care and the same processes need to be put in place to perform content marketing in these markets.
 To do so requires natives of that country to cover the processes above, including research, outreach, and ensuring the idea is transferable to that culture.
 It is a specialist job, so don’t do the hard work creating great content, only to let it then fail through poor execution.

 This should be the easiest part to get right, but do make sure your Hreflang tag is properly formed.
 It should look something like:

 The code works by informing Google and other search bots specifically about the language of the page, and which page it should serve to which language in the query.
 This article describes the use of the tag in some detail and shows how to implement it.